 - Look for resolution of DKA

-- If eating & drinking, ideally switch at mealtime.
-Start their normal insulin regime, stopping the insulin infusion 1 hour after administering their subcutaneous short-acting dose
+- Eating & drinking: ideally switch at mealtime.
+Start their normal insulin regime, stopping the insulin infusion 1 hour after administering their subcutaneous short-acting dose.

-- If not eating & drinking, switch to a variable rate insulin infusion until you can do the above
+- Not eating & drinking: switch to a variable rate insulin infusion until you can do the above.

-- If after 24 hours, DKA has not resolved – specialist input is required as this is unusual
+If after 24 hours, DKA has not resolved – specialist input is required as this is unusual.
+Conversion to insulin for the “insulin-naive” should be done by a specialist team too.

 Although often discussed separately, HHS and DKA exist on a spectrum with frequent overlap.
 Mortality is around 10-20% (higher than DKA) and therefore this should be managed by your seniors.
 All but mild cases usually require ITU input.